Ray Alexander Simons: Early life

 Simons was born in Varklia (Varakļāni), Latvia as Rachel Ester Alexandrowich on 31 December 1913.
 She was one of six children from Simka Simon and Dobe Alexandrowich.
 Her father was a teacher of Russian language, German Language and mathematics.
 He also ran a cheder where the Jewish boys studied talmud and prepared their bar mizvah.
-She lived in a rich household full of books which exposed her to socialist and communist ideologist.
+She lived in a household full of books which exposed her to socialist and communist ideologist.
 Her father died when she was 12 years old.
 His best friend, Leib Jaffe, influenced Ray's thinking about socialist ideas and awareness of the vital function of organization to advance worker's right.
 The death of her father caused Simons to become an atheist.

 At the age of 13, she joined the underground Latvian Communist Party.
 When Simons was fourteen, she was invited to participate in a debate on the Balfour Declaration which was held by local Zionist organization.
 She declined because she believed that the fight against antisemitism should be a part of broader humanity's strive to achieve a new order of the world where all humankind would be free, including Jews.
 Because of persecution of Jews in Varakļāni, she was sent to Riga to advance her studies at the ORT technical college and lived with her close friend Leah.